exonum/exonum-btc-anchoring/DEPLOY.md

     [<Path to node2 public config> ...]
 ```
 This is important, because all nodes in the network should start from one state.
+As result `finalize` command generates node configuration file, that can be used to launching.

 Which create the configuration of `N` exonum anchoring nodes in destination directory using given `bitcoind` by rpc.